Description: An exceptional Docker container is being restarted.

 Description: There is no proper node for the Pod to use.

 Solution: This error is caused when the service configures an inappropriate resource limit, which leads to a situation where there are no proper nodes to carry the Pods.
 Modify the number of service Pods or the CPU limit from the service page.

 Description: The container health check failed

 Solution: Check if the container processes in the image are normal, and whether the health check port is correctly configured.

 Error syncing pod, skipping failed to "StartContainer" for with CrashLoopBackOff: "Back-off 5m0s restarting failed container

 Solution: Check whether there is a foreground process that is persistently running.
 If so, check whether it is exceptional.
 For more information, see Building a Docker Image Guide.

-Contact customer service if the solutions offered above failed to resolve your issues.
+Submit a ticket if the solutions offered above failed to resolve your issues.